itszootime/zconfig/README.md

 **Is it production ready?**
 I'd currently consider this an alpha release, so unfortunately not at the moment.
 You're always welcome to try.

+## Acknowledgements

+Thanks to the [engineers at Pinterest](https://engineering.pinterest.com/): their article [ZooKeeper Resilience at Pinterest](https://engineering.pinterest.com/blog/zookeeper-resilience-pinterest) provided much of the inspiration for this approach.
+During the development of ZConfig, their [KingPin](https://github.com/pinterest/kingpin) toolset was open-sourced, which includes a 'ZK Update Monitor'.